GoogleCloudPlatform/firebase-extensions/firestore-vector-search/README.md

 * Output field name: What is the name of the field where you want to store your embeddings?

+* Status field name: What is the name of the field where you want to track the state of a document being embedded?

 * Embed existing documents?: Should existing documents in the Firestore collection be embedded as well?

 * Update existing embeddings?: Should existing documents in the Firestore collection be updated with new embeddings on reconfiguring the extensions?